textpattern/textpattern.github.io/tags/if_keywords.md

 category: tags
 published: true
 title: "If keywords"
-Description: The if_keywords tag will execute the contained statement if the current article's 'Keywords' field has one or more entries.
+description: The if_keywords tag will execute the contained statement if the current article's 'Keywords' field has one or more entries.
 tags:
   - Article tags
 ---